mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-* Next, at the top of `vite.config.js`, right after all the existing imports, import our new extension:
+* Next, right after all the existing imports, import our new extension:

 {% raw %}